mlochbaum/BQN/doc/arrayrepr.md

 ### Strings

-A **string** consists of a sequence of characters surrounded by double quotes `""`.
+A [**string** literal](token.md#characters-and-strings) consists of a sequence of characters surrounded by double quotes `""`.
 The only rule for the characters inside is that any double quote must be escaped by repeating it twice; otherwise the string ends at that point.

         "-'×%""*"